HYLODE/HyUi/src/mock/readme.md

 You will need mock data here for testing
-Those data should be prepared following the instructions in ./synth/readme.md The mock data should be an hdf file stored here
+Those data should be prepared following the instructions in ./synth/readme.md The mock data should be an HDF file stored with the api/backend